OdinsHat/odinshat.github.io/source/_posts/Using-tmux-and-tmuxinator-to-organise-projects.md

 ---
 If you're anything like me and have a problem with names - not just people - but projects too.
 Or if you find yourself losing track of projects because of different languages or editors used.

-You may find your saviour in the tmux + tmuxinator.
+> You may find your saviour in the tmux + tmuxinator combo.

-When discovering virtualenvwrappers `workon` command for managing Python projects I was immediately envious of it's functionality; wishing it was available for other projects.
+When discovering [virtualenvwrappers](https://virtualenvwrapper.readthedocs.org/en/latest/) `workon` command for managing Python projects I was immediately envious of it's functionality; wishing it was available for other projects.

 I wanted a similar app that could launch prepared editor environments.
 While being flexible enough to change editor on a whim.
 I often switch between Vim, Sublime and Atom depending on mood and weather.
 If I'm feeling especially masochistic I'll setup a project in PHPStorm (leave hate mail below).